History of computer animation: Walt Disney and CAPS

 The Great Mouse Detective (1986) was the first Disney film to extensively use computer animation, a fact that Disney used to promote the film during marketing.
 CGI was used during a two-minute climax scene on the Big Ben, inspired by a similar climax scene in Hayao Miyazaki's The Castle of Cagliostro (1979).
 The Great Mouse Detective, in turn, paved the way for the Disney Renaissance.

-The late 1980s saw another milestone in computer animation, this time in 2D: the development of Disney's "Computer Animation Production System", known as "CAPS/ink & paint".
+The late 1980s saw another milestone in computer animation, this time in 2-D: the development of Disney's "Computer Animation Production System", known as "CAPS/ink & paint".
 This was a custom collection of software, scanners and networked workstations developed by The Walt Disney Company in collaboration with Pixar.
 Its purpose was to computerize the ink-and-paint and post-production processes of traditionally animated films, to allow more efficient and sophisticated post-production by making the practice of hand-painting cels obsolete.
 The animators' drawings and background paintings are scanned into the computer, and animation drawings are inked and painted by digital artists.
-The drawings and backgrounds are then combined, using software that allows for camera movements, multiplane effects, and other techniques—including compositing with 3D image material.
+The drawings and backgrounds are then combined, using software that allows for camera movements, multiplane effects, and other techniques—including compositing with 3-D image material.
 The system's first feature film use was in The Little Mermaid (1989), for the "farewell rainbow" scene near the end, but the first full-scale use was for The Rescuers Down Under (1990), which therefore became the first traditionally animated film to be entirely produced on computer—or indeed, the first 100% digital feature film of any kind ever produced.

-3D animation software in the 1980s
+3-D animation software in the 1980s

 The 1980s saw the appearance of many notable new commercial software products: